rod-chapman/SPARKNaCl/README.md

 1. Complete type safety proofs.
 Requires detailed understanding of the invariant properties of each "limb" of a GF object.
 (50 marks)

 2. Strengthen types in sparknacl.ads - for example use different named types for each distinct flavour of key and nonce to prevent them being confused.
+(Done 12/11/19)

 3. Use limited-private, volatile types for keys and nonces, and provide an explicit "Sanitize" procedure for them.